finger-prints/python_git_lab/README.md

 to add features.

 ### Generating an SSH Key
-In order for `github.com` to know who you are, you have to authenticate somehow
-- you could do username and password authentication, but I don't love the way github handles that.
+In order for `github.com` to know who you are, you have to authenticate either by username & password or by SSH keys - but I don't love the way github handles username/password.
 So I want you to use SSH keys.
 With SSH keys, you generate a private key and a public key.
 Then you can share the public key with anyone on the internet, and they can verify if they are talking to you by asking you a challenge that only someone with the private key could answer.
 So let's get to it.

 1. First, you need to generate a keypair.
 In a handy dandy terminal, run the `ssh-keygen` command: